martinduke/connect-other/draft-ietf-masque-ports-only.md

 --- abstract

-This document describes a new HTTP header called PortsOnly.
-When used with the CONNECT-UDP HTTP method, it enables a proxy to tunnel arbitrary transport protocols over HTTP streams.
+This document describes an extension to the HTTP CONNECT-UDP method
+{{!CONNECTUDP=I-D.ietf-masque-connect-udp}} that supports tunneling of other transport protocols, as long as the first four octets of those protocols encode the source and destination ports.

 --- middle